44 Unique Restaurant Ideas to Inspire Your Theme or Concept

 19. Create food that brings your community to life

 After you’ve sourced your ingredients from local farms, you can go an extra step and create menu items that reflect the experience and environment of your town or community.
-No Joke Smoke BBQ in Swansea, Massachusetts creates seasonal sauces and flavorful slow-smoked meats to reflect the spirit of New England.
+No Joke Smoke BBQ in Swansea, Massachusetts creates seasonal sauces and flavourful slow-smoked meats to reflect the spirit of New England.

 20. Use the view to your advantage